kristianmandrup/cantango/wiki/api/user/api.markdown

 ## User Scope API

-The scope API is useful when you want to do several ability tests with the same kind of user.
+The Scope API is useful when you want to do several ability tests for the same kind of user.

 API methods:
 * scope_user type, options = {}, &block